mathurishani/NodeJS-Backend-Menu-Management/README.md

 ### Q2.
 3 things I learned from this assignment:

-- How to set up a Node.js backend server with Express and MongoDB.
+- How to set up case-insensitive search using regex in MongoDB.
 - The importance of building RESTful APIs for managing resources in an organized manner.
 - How to handle different CRUD operations effectively with proper validation.